 Porcelain Dental Crowns

 Dr. Petkevis can replace a metal dental crown, broken or worn dental crowns with a new, porcelain dental crown in his Exton, PA cosmetic dentistry office.
-Replacing a dental crown is a simple procedure that can provide dramatic improvement in the appearance of the smile.
+Replacing a dental crown is a simple procedure that can provide a dramatic improvement in the appearance of the smile.

 Benefits of a Porcelain Dental Crown are:

-- Metal free – do not cause discoloration along the gum like conventional metal dental caps
+- Metal-free – do not cause discoloration along the gum like conventional metal dental caps

-- Natural looking – a porcelain dental crown is made of layers of fine ceramic material, to match natural tooth enamel
+- Natural-looking – a porcelain dental crown is made of layers of fine ceramic material, to match natural tooth enamel

-- Long lasting – a porcelain dental crown is highly durable, as well as stain resistant, meaning it will last for years to come
+- Long-lasting – a porcelain dental crown is highly durable, as well as stain-resistant, meaning it will last for years to come

 Dental Crown Process in Exton, PA

 - At your consultation, Dr. Petkevis will examine your teeth and overall dental health.
 This exam will help us to design a personalized treatment plan that will restore the tooth to optimal health and function.